bernie-skipole/skipole/README.md

 Skipole requires python 3.2 or later, and can be installed with:

 pip install skipole

+or, if you are installing at a user level:

+pip install --user skipole

 ### Starting a new project ###